Traditional Japanese house

 (In 4.5-jo room, four full-size tatamis and a half-sized tatami are used.)

-Of course, you must walk, sit or lie on the tatami without shoes.
+When you enter the room of tatamis, you must walk, sit or lie on the tatami without shoes.

 Often, the guest room has a "Tokonoma".

 Tokonoma is an alcove and a few art works or flowers are displayed for guest.

 The tokonoma side in the room is the place of honor.